mcldev/djangocms-charts/README.md

 DjangoCMS_Charts
 ================

-A plugin for DjangoCMS that creates easy to use and fully customisable ChartJs charts - with a table and csv upload interface.
+A plugin for DjangoCMS that creates easy to use and fully customisable ChartJs (ver 1.0.2) charts - with a table and csv upload interface.

 Quick start
 ===========